FLAMEGPU/FLAMEGPU/examples/FloodModel/Readme.txt.txt

 	* Finite Volume (FV) method has been used to solve Shallow Water Equation (SWE) in this Flood modelling.

 ----------------- MS07Sep2017 ------------------

+--> MS 08 Sep 2017 : (The project has not been built yet)

+- The project is set to CUDA 8.0 and is compatible with VS15
+- A few modifications in XMLModelFile and corrections in Functions.c (device function corrections and declaration of some variables) has been taken.

+----------------- MS08Sep2017 ------------------